Golf Course Review of Royal St. George's Golf Club

 Having played Prince’s on a number of occasions it was eerie how similar the 13th hole at Royal St. George’s felt and played to many on the neighbouring club’s course.
 The green here virtually backs onto the adjoining property.
 Incidentally Prince’s was a venue for The Open is 1932 whilst nearby Royal Cinque Ports at Deal hosted it in 1909 and 1920.
 For the record Royal St. George’s has hosted the championship no less than 14 times, the last in 2011 when Darren Clarke triumphed.

 There’s no denying that the 14th is one of golf’s great par fives and is the start of a formidable closing stretch with the only respite coming at the short 16th.
-Hole 15 more than matches the challenge of the 4th and, although bunkers must be avoided on the drive, again it is the approach which sets this hole apart as one of the best.
+Hole 15 more than matches the challenge of the 4th and, although bunkers must be avoided on the drive, again it is the approach which sets this hole apart as one of the best in golf.
 Played over three bunkers, on an angle, to a small green only the perfect shot will set up a birdie opportunity.
 In reality it is a great half-par hole and there will certainly be more fives than fours here.

 The routing of the course also keeps you on your toes throughout the full 18 holes.
 There are seldom consecutive holes where you continue to play in the same direction with each one twisting and turning all the time.
 It is effectively two loops of nine each played in a counter-clockwise direction but that is doing this clever routing a huge disservice as it imperiously works its way through the shallow dunes and at the same time hiding every hole from one another.